polkadot-js/docs/docs/api/FAQ.md

 ## On a non-current, non Substrate 2.0 branch, my balances are wrong

 As part of the Substrate 2.0 release, the `RefCount` type has been changed from ` u8` to a `u32`.
 Since the API always track latest Substrate, this change has been applied by default.
-The impact of this type is that it is used in the `AccountInfo` type which is returned from `system.account`, which is turn tracks balances.
+The impact of this type is that it is used in the `AccountInfo` type which is returned from `system.account`, which, in turn, tracks balances.

-If on an older version of the chain apply the older type via `RefCount: 'u8'` to your types.
+If on an older version of the chain, apply the older type via `RefCount: 'u8'` to your types.